-- canopy >70% deciduous with a white spruce understory;
+- canopy >70% broadleaf with a conifer (primarily white spruce) understory;

-- mixed-wood stands with 40-60% spruce and aspen cover in the canopy; and
+- mixed-wood stands with 40-60% conifer and broadleaf cover in the canopy; and

-The second factor includes five harvest treatments (green tree retention = 2%, 10%, 20%, 50% and 75% of original stand volume), one new fire treatment (10% retention with distributed slash burns) and two kinds of controls – uncut compartments and compartments burned with prescribed ground fires (see figure 1).
+The second factor includes five harvest treatments (green tree retention = 2%, 10%, 20%, 50% and 75% of original stand volume), one partial harvest and prescribed burn treatment (10% retention with prescribed slash burns) and two kinds of controls – uncut compartments and compartments burned with prescribed ground fires (see Figure 1).